Juliette1012/Nono-release/README.md

-Release of a game created with Unity .
+Release of a game created with Unity.
 Presentation posted on my personal blog : https://juliette1012.github.io/posts/2D-Platformer-Game/

 # Presentation